nixer-io/nixer-spring-plugin/pwned-check/README.md

-# Pwned credentials check
+# Suspicious credentials check

-Module that provides functionality of checking if the credentials being used for login attempt have been compromised in a data breach.
+This module provides functionality of checking if the credentials being used for login attempt have been compromised in a data breach, in other words '_pwned_', hence the module's name.

+The credentials typed by the user are transformed into hashes and checked against presence in a local database containing hashes of credentials that have been leaked in a known data breach.

 ---
 **The check is done completely locally, no data is sent outside your application.**

+**Since it is performed on hashes of credentials, not original values, the risk of a password leak is not increased by using this feature.**

 ---

-It is performed on hashes of credentials, not original values, so the risk of a password leak is not increased by using this feature.

 # How does it work